Rush Limbaugh and the Excellence in Broadcasting Network on Friday, live from the Southern Command in sunny South Florida.

 Amen, bro.

-Fried chicken on a black history month.
+Fried chicken on a Black History Month.

 What in the world is this world coming to?

-Well, that's what that's the sign.
+Well, that's the sign.

 It's an NDC commissary at 30 Rock.

-Uh there's a sign at the door when you walk in.
+There's a sign at the door when you walk in.

 They're very sensitive.